 Enjoy the View from the Church Tower

 Take the lift up to the top of the Hallgrímskirkja church tower, where you can stand on the observation deck and admire views of the city and its surrounding landscape.
-The church is the main landmark in Reykjavik and can be seen from almost all points of the city; its unusual design was inspired by the shapes created when lava cools into basalt rock.
+The church is the main landmark in Reykjavik and can be seen from almost all points of the city.
+Its unusual design was inspired by the shapes created by set lava on basalt rock.

 Taste Fermented Shark

-Head to the food section of Kolaportið, Reykjavik's fleamarket, to sample the national delicacy of Hákarl - fermented shark which is cured with a centuries-old fermentation process.
-It may be an acquired taste but one of the glories of this part of the world is its weird and wonderful cuisine.
-If you can't face eating it, just wander around the market watching locals go about their daily business.
+Eating fermented shark probably isn’t the first thing that crosses your mind when you’re looking for things to do in Iceland – but we think it should.
+Head to the food section of Kolaportið, Reykjavik's flea market, to sample the national delicacy of Hákarl, cured with a centuries-old fermentation process.
+It may be an acquired taste but it’s one of the weird and wonderful glories of this part of the world, so give it a go we say.